lovasko/khartoum/README.md

 [![Build Status](https://travis-ci.org/lovasko/ziar.svg?branch=master)](https://travis-ci.org/lovasko/ziar)

 ## Introduction
-Ziar is a path tracer written in C89, intended to be ran on all Unices and devices.
+Ziar is a path tracer written in C99, intended to run on all POSIX-compliant operating systems.

 ## License
 This project is licensed under the terms of the 2-clause BSD